 What Happens to Debt When You Get Divorced?

 Divorce can be a long and challenging process.
 You need to make decisions about everything from mundane details to highly-charged topics.
 That includes debt that you took on jointly with your spouse.
-Don’t just assume that your divorce will split loans up the way you expect, and take steps to protect yourself from future financial troubles (and stress) down the road.
+Don’t just assume that your divorce decree will split loans up the way you expect.
+It’s crucial to take steps to protect yourself from future financial troubles (and stress).

 Divorce Agreement vs. Loan Agreement

-First, be aware that your lenders might not necessarily agree with everything you agree to during the divorce process.
+First, be aware that your lenders might not acknowledge everything you agree to during the divorce process.
 One spouse may be responsible for repaying certain loans after divorce (even joint debt, such as a car loan applied for by both partners).
-But that just means they’re supposed to take care of the debt—they might not follow through and make payments.
+But that simply means they’re supposed to take care of the debt—they might not follow through with making payments.

 Your credit reports: Lenders probably don’t even know when you get divorced, and unfortunately, they are not sympathetic to personal struggles.
 Changing your address, changing your name, and notifying lenders of your divorce (with the details of your agreement) will not get you off the hook for a loan.
-Lenders will continue to report loan activity to credit bureaus, which will update your credit reports.
-Any missed payments will bring down your credit scores.
+Lenders will continue to report loan activity to credit bureaus, which will impact your credit reports.
+Any missed payments will cause a drop in your credit scores.

-There are only two ways to keep your credit safe after divorce.
-Discuss these ideas with your attorney before taking any action:
+There are two ways to keep your credit safe after divorce.
+Discuss these strategies with your attorney before taking any action:

 - Get your name off the loan (by refinancing or having your name removed).